The

 and learn a bit about mining while you wait.

-The Salmon Bake is open from May 15 through Sept.
+The Salmon Bake is open from mid May through mid Sept.

 Back to Top